realworldocaml/book/book/error-handling/README.md

 ```

 We're not restricted to doing this kind of error reporting with
 built-in types.
-This will be discussed in more detail in [Data
+As we'll discuss in more detail in [Data Serialization
-Serialization With S-Expressions
+With S-Expressions
 ](data-serialization.html#data-serialization-with-s-expressions){data-type=xref},
-but Sexplib comes with a syntax extension that can autogenerate sexp
+Sexplib comes with a syntax extension that can autogenerate sexp
 converters for specific types.
-We can enable it explicitly in the
+We can enable it in the toplevel with
-toplevel with a `#require` statement.
+a `#require` statement.

 <!-- FIXME: we should use ppx_sexp_value instead of ppx_jane, but that -->
 <!-- doesn't work here for some reason. -->